by Chris Wayan, 2013-

 So the Hawaiian Sea deserves its name: not just big, but briny.
 Just... not as briny as some.

 The Hawaiian Basin has another invisible peculiarity, one most of us would see as normal--but which isn't on Abyssia.
 Quakes are common all over Abyssia; its land is mostly associated with rift zones.
 Abyssians don't build skyscrapers or cathedrals.
 Pyramids, maybe--they don't fall over.
 Now, the continent of Pacifica is no seismic exception; nearly all the coasts are quake-prone.
 But the Hawaiian Basin has fewer quakes (and their associated tsunamis) than the coasts with their deep trenches.
 Build here, and you may go generations without a good shaking.
 And quakes here stay local, in contrast to places like the eastern USA, where quakes are rare but severe and vast in extent--that tightly welded plate resounds like a bell for thousands of kilometers.
 Central and Eastern Pacifica is broken into strips, at least limiting the extent of the damage along the coast, though a shock can propagate far inland.

 One intelligent species may even originate in this region--on the great steppes west of the Hawaiian Sea.
 (Well, under them at least--foxtaurs like to burrow.)
 This savanna looks ideal for these intelligent, child-sized, omnivorous, centauroid canines I postulate as a likely mammalian candidate for civilization.

 In the low-orbital photo below, north is to upper left; the tour, still mostly skeletal, will start in the southwest and sail clockwise around the western shores, up to Lake Hess, then down the east coast and end with the economic engine of the whole basin (and the engineering wonder of the age)--the Hawaiian Canal.

-For now, I'll just outline a voyage around the shores of this large quasi-sea, some 40% of the total area of the Hawaiian complex; larger than our Black Sea.
+For now we'll just outline a voyage around the shores of the West Arm.
+It's a large quasi-sea, some 40% of the total area of the Hawaiian Sea complex; larger than our Black Sea.